Last Updated: August 9, 2021

 Luckily, there are managed cloud computing solutions that don’t require any in-house technical expertise and are not overly costly.

-11. 94% of SMBs appreciate the upgrade in security that comes from adopting the cloud.
+12. 94% of SMBs appreciate the security upgrade that adopting the cloud brings.

 The cloud is cost-effective, more secure and it allows you to do some serious computing without buying infrastructure or hiring trained staff.
 It’s a perfect fit for smaller businesses.
 And the numbers prove it.